-In 2021 she made her debut at the Royal Opera in Stockholm, conducting Rigoletto, and at Malmö Opera with Out of the Blue, a new work for dancers and orchestra including music by Bach, Stravinsky and Björk, choreographed by Anouk Van Dijk.
-2021 also saw her debut with the Royal Stockholm Philharmonic, and she conducted the Odense Symphony Orchestra at the winners’ concert of the Carl Nielsen International Competition in April 2022.
+During the past few years, Daniela made her debut at the Royal Opera in Stockholm, conducting Rigoletto, and at Malmö Opera with Out of the Blue, a new work for dancers and orchestra including music by Bach, Stravinsky and Björk, choreographed by Anouk Van Dijk.
+She conducted the Odense Symphony Orchestra at the final rounds and the winners’ concert of the Carl Nielsen International Competition in April 2022, broadcasted by medici.tv.

 Her first recording, with the Norrköping Symphony and harpist Delphine Constantin-Reznik, was released on the BIS label in October 2021.

 From 2014-18 Daniela was associated with the Hessisches Staatstheater Wiesbaden, where she conducted production premieres of L’elisir d’amore, The Count of Luxembourg and Eugene Onegin as well as revivals of Don Pasquale, The Threepenny Opera, La Traviata, Norma and Otello.
 Her debut at the International May Festival in Germany, conducting Otello and L’elisir d’amore, was critically acclaimed, as was her Austrian debut at the Lehar Festival in Bad Ischl in 2018 where she led a new production of The Land of Smiles.
 Her interpretation of Eugene Onegin at the Staatstheater Darmstadt in 2017 was awarded the prize for the best Musical Interpretation at the Hessian Theater Days.